uittorio/uittorio.github.io/_posts/2025-03-28-vibe-coding-part-2.md

 You can find everything in the [repo](https://github.com/uittorio/reflect).

 ## Vibe coding or not?
 I didn't learn anything about coding during this session.
 This is probably not the way to do vibe coding if you are a software engineer.

-At the end of the session I read through the code and I realised that it was taking me a long time to understand what was happening.
+At the end of the session, I read through the code and realized that it was taking me a long time to understand what was happening.
 I can imagine a process where you keep feeding the AI, but you review the code as it is generated.
-The AI could do the heavy lifting, finding the best libraries, simplifying some algorithms and give you some shortcuts while you think about the bigger picture.
+The AI could do the heavy lifting: finding the best libraries, simplifying some algorithms, and giving you some shortcuts while you think about the bigger picture.

+I feel more fulfilled creating a product with a group of people!
+Maybe I should try software teaming with AI.

 ### Links
 - You can find the app [here](https://github.com/uittorio/reflect)